Osheaga Survival Guide 2019 : What to Wear, Where to Stay, What to Do, Who to See, and How to Party

 Biking to the site is an option and Osheaga offers a place to keep bicycles.

-One point that many Osheaga goers make is that getting on the subway at the end of the night is tough.
-It’s crowded.
+One point that many Osheaga goers make is that getting on the subway at the end of the night to leave the site sucks.
+It’s crowded and people are tired, cranky, high, or just not in the mood.
 Recommendations are to leave before the headliner encores or get ready to wait patiently.
 You can always walk over the bridge from the park.
 What a view of the city you get!

 There are advantages and disadvantages to each type of fare you can purchase (see HERE).
-A single trip costs $3.25, 10 trips cost $27.00, a three-day pass costs $18, and a weekend pass — the pass you’ll likely want — costs $13.75 (valid Friday 6 p.m. to Monday 5 a.m.).
+A single trip costs $3.25, 2 trip ticket is $6, 10 trips cost $28.00, a three-day pass costs $19, and a weekend pass — the pass you’ll likely want — costs $13.75 (valid Friday 6 p.m. to Monday 5 a.m.).
 The single trip fare allows transfers between bus and metro for 120 minutes once activated by use, with some restrictions on transfers (you can’t use the same station twice or backtrack).
 The three-day metro pass begins once it is activated.
 Ride your heart out.
 You can also purchase a week-long pass which starts on a Monday and ends on a Sunday, regardless of when in the week it is purchased.
 Most locals have an OPUS card, which costs $6 and can be recharged to carry different types of metro fares.
-If you don’t have an OPUS card, you can get a paper card to carry around with you.
+If you don’t have an OPUS card, you get a paper ticket to carry around with you.
+You generally only use it once while entering the metro system — you don’t need it to exit.
+But occasionally there are cops checking for tickets.
 Metro tickets can be purchased at a metro station from an agent or using one of the machines.
 If the French is confusing, press the button for EN (English).

 If staying out late, you might want to combine your metro pass with a Bixi bike late at night.
 Bixi bikes are a great way to get around the city and there are three stations set up at Parc Jean Drapeau during the summer — one near the metro stop, another near La Ronde, and a third near the beach.
-It costs $2.95 for a one way trip, $10 for a weekend fair, or $25 for 10 trips.
+It costs $2.95 for a one way trip, $5.25 for 24 hours, $15 for 72 hours, or $25 for 10 trips.
 Bixi bikes allow you to ride for up to 45 minutes for free.
 After that, you need to change bikes.
 So if you opt for the full day or 72-hour access, you can change bikes every 45 minutes, you never get charged more than the initial amount spent!
-As a warning, though, the bikes cost $7 for each half hour if you run over that free 45 minute period without switching your bike.
+As a warning, though, they charge you half-hourly if you run over that free 45 minute period without switching your bike.
 If the stations at Parc Jean Drapeau are full, agony will follow if you can’t dock the bike on the island.
 In the past, the Bixi people have provided a place to dock at metro station Jean Drapeau.
 Keep abreast of the news from Bixi HERE.
 Incidentally, Bixi bikes are rather heavy and slow — they’re not exactly luxurious rides, but they do get you around.

 If you have your own bike, there is a Terminus where you can valet park your bike for the day and even have it serviced.